Estimates of historical world population: Before 1950

-The following table uses astronomical year numbering for dates, negative numbers corresponding roughly to the corresponding year BCE (strictly speaking, for example, −8,000 = 8,001 BCE, etc.).
-The table starts counting approximately 10,000 years before present, or around 8,000 BCE, during the middle Greenlandian, about 1,700 years after the end of the Younger Dryas and 1,800 years before the 8.2-kiloyear event.
+The following table uses astronomical year numbering for dates, negative numbers corresponding roughly to the corresponding year BC (strictly speaking, for example, −8,000 = 8,001 BC, etc.).
+The table starts counting approximately 10,000 years before present, or around 8,000 BC, during the middle Greenlandian, about 1,700 years after the end of the Younger Dryas and 1,800 years before the 8.2-kiloyear event.

 From the beginning of the early modern period until the 20th century, world population has been characterized by a rapid growth.
-For the period of Classical antiquity to the Middle Ages, roughly 500 BCE to CE 1500, there was also a general tendency of growth (estimated at a factor 4 to 5 over the 2,000-year period), but not strictly monotonic: A noticeable dip in world population is assumed due to the Black Death in the mid-14th century.
+For the period of Classical antiquity to the Middle Ages, roughly 500 BC to AD 1500, there was also a general tendency of growth (estimated at a factor 4 to 5 over the 2,000-year period), but not strictly monotonic: A noticeable dip in world population is assumed due to the Black Death in the mid-14th century.